 Artistic Research (research in the arts) differs substantially from research on the arts (such as art history, musicology, performance studies etc).
 The results of an artistic PhD-project are in the first place artistic and are recognized as such by peers.
 The doctor in arts is however also willing to dialogue with his peers and to communicate about her/his research trajectory.

-A PhD trajectory in the arts generally takes four years and is guided by two supervisors: one from the School of Arts and one from the University of Antwerp.
+A PhD trajectory in the arts generally takes four years and is guided by two supervisors: one coming from the School of Arts and one coming from the University of Antwerp.
 An individual PhD commission follows the process.
 Members of this commission are the two supervisors, a chair coming from UAntwerp and an external member.

 The general doctoral regulations and the additional faculty regulations for Arts can be found on the Antwerp Doctoral School subsite.

 The diagram 'Individual PhD commission, PhD jury and defence' shows a visual representation of the rules regarding the composition of the individual PhD commission, the PhD jury and the path towards the defence as described in the regulations.